this-is-a-test-organisation/tyk-docs/tyk-docs/content/basic-config-and-security/control-limit-traffic/request-size-limits.md

 ## Overview

-With Tyk, you are able to apply limits to the size of requests made to your HTTP APIs; you might do this to protect your upstream services or even the gateway itself, for example, to avoid excessive memory usage or brute force attacks.
+With Tyk, you can apply limits to the size of requests made to your HTTP APIs.
+You might use this feature to protect your Tyk Gateway or upstream services from avoid excessive memory usage or brute force attacks.

 Tyk offers a flexible tiered system of limiting request sizes ranging from globally applied limits across all APIs deployed on the gateway down to specific size limits for individual API endpoints.